Big Five banks of Canada

-Big Five is the name colloquially given to the five largest banks that dominate the banking industry of Canada: Bank of Montreal (BMO), Scotiabank, Canadian Imperial Bank of Commerce (CIBC), Royal Bank of Canada (RBC), and Toronto-Dominion Bank (TD).
+Big Five is the name colloquially given to the five largest banks that dominate the banking industry of Canada: Bank of Montreal (BMO), Bank of Nova Scotia (Scotiabank), Canadian Imperial Bank of Commerce (CIBC), Royal Bank of Canada (RBC), and Toronto-Dominion Bank (TD).

 All of the five Canadian banks maintain their respective headquarters in Toronto's Financial District, primarily along Bay Street.
 All five banks are classified as Schedule I banks that are domestic banks operating in Canada under government charter.
 The banks' shares are widely held, with any entity allowed to hold a maximum of twenty percent.

-According to a ranking produced by Standard & Poor's, in 2017, the Big Five banks of Canada are among the world's 100 largest banks, with TD Bank, RBC, Scotiabank, BMO, and CIBC at 26th, 28th, 45th, 52nd, and 63rd place, respectively.
+According to a ranking produced by Standard & Poor's, in 2017, the Big Five banks of Canada are among the world's 100 largest banks, with TD, RBC, Scotiabank, BMO, and CIBC at 26th, 28th, 45th, 52nd, and 63rd place, respectively.
 RBC and TD Bank are also on the Financial Stability Board's list of systemically important banks as of 2020.

 The term “Big Six” is sometimes used to include Canada's next largest bank, National Bank of Canada.